About

 As a product manager (PM), I am also keenly aware of just how little comprehensive guidance there is on what it means to be a great PM, which led me to starting an open-source list of resources to help aspiring and more veteran PMs learn the craft.

-Since 2020 I am running a podcast that sheds a light on what it means to build a great career in the technology space.
-Notable guests include Jeff Atwood, Sam Saccone, Gennadiy Korol, Chris Coyier, Camille Fournier, Charlie Kindel, and Mayuko Inoue.
-You can also check out all the interviews on YouTube if video is your thing.
+Since 2020 I am running a podcast that provides a no-bullshit view on how to grow your career in tech.
+I’ve been fortunate to be joined by some excellent folks, such as Jeff Atwood, Sam Saccone, Gennadiy Korol, Chris Coyier, Camille Fournier, Charlie Kindel, and Mayuko Inoue.
+You can also check out the interviews on YouTube if video is your thing.

-If you like Seinfeld, you might like his recent transition to working in tech.
+If you like Seinfeld, you might like his recent transition to tech.

-I like blogging and standards (you can follow this blog in your RSS reader) so I started an aggregator of great blogs to follow.
+I like blogging and people having their own personal spaces on the Internet outside the scope of big platforms (you can follow this blog in your RSS reader) so I started an aggregator of great personal blogs to follow.

 Have you done anything before? #